 Step 2: CMS identifies which measures will be used to calculate the score.

 CMS selects which measures they will use to make the Star Rating score.
-In 2021 they have identified 51 quality measures.
+They have identified 51 quality measures.
 You can find the measures on the QualityNet website.

 Step 3: CMS standardizes the measure scores

 CMS takes your hospital’s performance on those CMS-selected measures and standardizes the measure score so it makes sense in the overall equation.
 Think about an inverse measure where lower scores are better.
 You wouldn’t want that score to count against a total score, so they standardize all measure scores.
 This method of standardizing is called Z-scoring.

 A Z score is statistical technique.
 It’s a standard deviation score which shows the amount of variation in a dataset.
 For the Overall Star Rating, Z-scores were produced by subtracting the national mean score from each hospital’s measure score and dividing that by the standard deviation across hospitals.
 Standard deviation is a number that measures how far data values are from their average.

 In addition to that, CMS changed the direction of all inverse measures to reflect better performance for those lower scores.

 The measures are put into groups based on the category.
 The categories were reduced to five groups.
 Because of the Meaningful Measures Initiative that CMS launched they cut out quite a few measures over time which means that some categories didn’t have a lot of measures in them.
 So, CMS combined Effectiveness of Care, Timeliness of Care and Efficient Use of Medical Imaging groups into one group called Timely and Effective Care.

 - Safety of Care

 - Timely and Effective Care